Table of Contents

 - Phenomena related to the common-mode behavior of the system are generally ignored (due to the associated computational burden, incompatible with real-time execution), imposing limited visibility on the possible issues associated to filters, circulating and leakage currents, etc.

-- More generally, any aspect that is not anticipated and, therefore, not included in the simulation model cannot be faced or tested.
+- More generally, any aspect that is not anticipated and, therefore, included in the simulation model cannot be faced or tested.
 This prevents HIL simulation from being able to expose unforeseen challenges or problems.

 In light of the above, the value of HIL simulation lies not so much in improving the plant model fidelity, but rather in offering what offline simulation lacks, i.e.: